ENGADGET iOS + ANDROID APPS

 RESEARCH FINDINGS

 Working off seven years of collected data, we knew our core audience is primarily male.
-They're early adopters, gadget freaks, and they have income reserved especially for consumer technology.
+They're early adopters and gadget freaks, and they have income reserved especially for consumer technology.
 They're very vocal about their wants, needs, and desires.
 They like to discuss the gadgets they love and the gadgets they love to hate.
-They will analyze every bit of technology based minutia.
+They will analyze every bit of technology-based minutia.

 THE WORK & ACTIONS TAKEN

-We got the green-light based on a few key screen designs, a top level wireframe/flow document and a rigorous PRD.
+We got the green light based on key screen designs, a top-level wireframe/flow document, and a rigorous PRD.
 I designed a user experience that showcases content and minimizes application chrome.
-The phone app emphasized list views for commuters and the tablet app utilized card views for lean-back readers.
-Because our readers are fickle we allowed them to switch between grid and list views on the tablet.
+The phone app emphasized list views for commuters, and the tablet app utilized card views for lean-back readers.
+Because our readers are fickle, we allowed them to switch between grid and list views on the tablet.
 Instant downloads of articles were added for offline reading.
-We used our own in-house solution that performed better than Apple's share-sheet for social sharing.
-This allowed us to retain our own sharing data versus sharing it with Apple.
+We used our in-house solution, which performed better than Apple's share-sheet for social sharing.
+This allowed us to retain our shared data versus sharing it with Apple.

 Over 500 separate pieces of documentation were meticulously generated and updated to keep multiple developers in multiple locations on the same page.
 The hybrid documents covered specifications, behavior, and design.
 There was a method to the madness, but today I'd just use Zeplin for design/developer hand-off.

-As the sole designer for both the phone and tablet versions for iOS and Android, working smart was imperative.
-Bohemian Sketch was not yet popular as a tool for UX design, Zeplin didn't exist and frameworks were still being developed for easy prototyping.
-We made do with interactive PDFs and Apple's Keynote for prototyping.
+As the sole designer for both the phone and tablet versions of iOS and Android, working smart was imperative.
+Bohemian Sketch was not yet popular as a tool for UX design, Zepelin didn't exist, and frameworks were still being developed for easy prototyping.
+Figma founders Dylan Field and Evan Wallace were still in the middle of their truncated years at Brown University.
+As pioneers, after Adobe sunset Fireworks, we made do with interactive PDFs and Apple's Keynote for prototyping.

 We shipped the first version of the new Engadget app with these highlighted features.